 “These sites represent a rare opportunity to rethink how this critical corridor connects the neighborhood of Remington to the Jones Falls River and the broader valley,” the company said.
 “Rather than advancing a predetermined plan, Seawall will initiate a community-led visioning process to explore what this stretch of Baltimore can become, together.”

-Manekin said the first meeting would largely be a listening session where various community experts and leaders could present plans that are already underway for different parts of the Falls Road corridor and Jones Falls Valley.
+Manekin said the first meeting would largely be a listening session where community experts and leaders could present plans that are already underway for different parts of the Falls Road corridor and Jones Falls Valley.
 At the end, the session was opened up to anyone who wanted to comment.

 “What if we dreamt bigger together about the future of the Jones Falls and its connection to Remington?” the company asked in announcing the meeting.
 “What could this part of the city become if we thought about it collectively?”